Description

 Using this definition on our asset we see for example:

-• The excess return divided by the downside deviation over 5 years of Global X Silver Miners ETF is -0.12, which is lower, thus worse compared to the benchmark SPY (0.54) in the same period.
+• The ratio of annual return and downside deviation over 5 years of Global X Silver Miners ETF is 0, which is lower, thus worse compared to the benchmark SPY (0.8) in the same period.

-• During the last 3 years, the downside risk / excess return profile is -0.3, which is lower, thus worse than the value of 0.7 from the benchmark.
+• During the last 3 years, the downside risk / excess return profile is -0.16, which is smaller, thus worse than the value of 0.88 from the benchmark.

 Ulcer: